atrejojr/VGA-SnakeGameFinal/README.md

 https://youtu.be/NK-NUK9Y8_Q

 ### <ins>Project Overview:</ins>
-This is a single player video game based on the game “Snake” that is designed to be compatible with an FPGA board and a VGA display and a computer that can run Vivado.
+This is a single player video game based on the game “Snake” that is designed to be played with an FPGA board (Nexys A7) and a VGA display through Vivado.

 ### <ins>How to Run:</ins>

-To run our game, simply download each of the attached sources in the sources and the constraints file onto a computer that can run Vivado.
-You must then open the file and import each of the files as a source or constraint respectively.
-Connect a VGA display to display the game.
-You must connect an FPGA board to use as your controller for our game.
-To start the game, simply upload the code to the FPGA board and hit any of the buttons to choose your direction.
-Once the snake begins to move, use the arrow buttons in the direction the snake moves in.
-As you pick up apples, which are discerned by the red or brown colored blocks that reappear once you run into them, the score counter on the FPGA increases.
-Running into yourself or the walls will cause a red game over screen to display.
-You must then hit the reset switch to restart the game and set the score back to 0!
-Once you hit 18 points, you have reached the highest length, but you can keep playing and the score will continue to update until you reach a score of 69.
-Use the difficulty switch furthest to the left to change between snake mode and caterpillar mode.
-Not only does this change the palette of the game, but it also increases the speed and therefore difficulty.
+To run our game, simply download the zip file with all .v source files and the .xdc constraints file.
+Then, open up Vivado and add all downloaded files into a project.
+Ensure to import the .v files as a source and the .xdc as a constraint.
+Connect an FPGA board to controll the game.
+Additionally, make sure to connect a VGA cable to both the FPGA and a monitor.
+Once you load up the game, you can start the game by clicking any of the directinal buttons in the FPGA.
+Eating an apple/bug increases the caterpillar's/snake's length.
+The left-most switch doubles as a color palatte switch and a game mode switch.
+When the switch is down, the game plays a snake (hard) mode.
+When you flip the switch, you enter caterpillar (easy) mode.
+The current score is displayed on a 7-segment display on the FPGA and will currently only display up to 69 points.
+If you collide with your body or a border, the screen will flash red and you will immediately restart with the score counter reseting to 0.
+If you want to stop the snake from moving, click the reset button.
+Currently, if you press the reset button while playing the game, the snake's length will be saved but the position will be reset to its initial state.
+If you wish to fully reset the game, simply collide with a border or your body and the press the reset button.

+**Note:**
+- Nothing happens when you surpass 69 points, we just hard-coded the display
+- The snake's length will reach it's maximum when you eat 18 apples or more... again, hard-code

 ### <ins>Bugs:</ins>